 - Getting into a “relationship” that does not last beyond January, which is when the majority of relationships that were formed during Cuffing season generally fall apart.

 A relationship is NOT a hobby or a past time, and it is certainly not something that you get into to stave off loneliness or boredom.

-In fact, having someone start dating you when they are lonely or boredom is INSULTING, to say the least.
+In fact, having someone start dating you when they are lonely or bored is INSULTING, to say the least.

-Many people have attested that they had the most successful relationships with the love of their life, whom they met when they were not looking.
+Many people have attested that they had the most successful relationships with the love of their life, whom they met when they were not looking for love.